Declan’s Well- The Horgan Brothers Collection

 Located in Ardmore, Waterford, Saint Declan’s Well dates back to the 14th century.
-In this film the viewer is shown parts of the Oratory and Saint Declan’s Tower but perhaps the most interesting is the scene of Saint Declan’s stone, featuring a man and woman walking underneath it.
+In this film the viewer is shown parts of the oratory and Saint Declan’s tower but perhaps the most interesting is footage of a man and a woman walking underneath Saint Declan’s stone.
 Legend has it, on the feast day of the saint (24th of July) pilgrims would crawl under the stone as a cure for arthritis.
-However the mythical tale also warned that the stone should not be approached by the unworthy or they risked getting stuck and shamed by the stone magically trapped for their sins.
+However the mythical tale also warned that the stone should not be approached by the unworthy as they risked getting stuck and trapped for their sins.

 With kind permission from Jim Horgan.